A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Maximal Matching with Worst-Case Expected Update Time

+\begin{proof}[Proof Of Corollary \ref{cor:prob-matching}] For any edge $(x,y)$ at level $\ell$ that is in the matching, we have that either $\responsible(x)$ or $\responsible(y)$ is True.
+We can thus apply Lemma \ref{lem:prob-matching} to each of those two cases and union bound the two resulting probabilities. \end{proof}

-Before continuing with the proof, we briefly discuss the naive approach to the proof, and why it fails to work.
-Note that if we focus on any single call to \GenericRandomSettle{$v$,$\ell$} in the time interval ($\tcrit, \tstar$), Matching Property* guarantees that the probability of the particular edge $(u,v)$ being picked as the matching edge is very small: $O(\log(n)/4^\ell)$.
-Now, let $t$ be the \emph{last} time before $\tstar$ that \GenericRandomSettle{$v$,$\ell$} is called, and note that the matching edge at time $\tstar$ is precisely the matching edge picked at time $t$.
-It is tempting to (falsely) argue that at time $t$ the probability that \GenericRandomSettle{$v$,$\ell$} picked edge $(u,v)$ is at most $O(\log(n)/4^\ell)$.
-But this might not be true, because although \GenericRandomSettle{$v$,$\ell$} picks an edge uniformly at random from many options, the fact that we condition on $t$ being the \emph{last} random settle before $\tstar$ can greatly skew the distribution.
-Consider, for illustration, the update sequence at the beginning of Section~\ref{subsec:modification}: the sequence repeatedly deletes all edges other than $(u,v)$, so any edge other than $(u,v)$ is unlikely to be the \emph{last} matching edge, since it will soon be deleted.
-To overcome this issue, we now present a more complex analysis that (loosely speaking) bounds the total number of times \GenericRandomSettle{$v$,$\ell$} is called in the time interval ($\tcrit, \tstar$).
+The proof of this lemma is very involved, and the rest of this subsection is devoted to proving it.
+Let us first briefly discuss the naive approach and why it fails to work.
+Let $t$ be the \emph{last} time before~$\tstar$ that \GenericRandomSettle{$x$,$\ell$} is called, and note that assuming $\responsible(x)$ is True at time $\tstar$ the matching edge is precisely the matching edge picked at time $t$.
+Matching Property* guarantees that at any given call to \GenericRandomSettle{$x$,$\ell$} only has a $O(\log(n)/4^\ell)$ probability of picking the specific edge $(x,y)$.
+Thus, it is tempting to (falsely) argue that at time $t$ the probability that \GenericRandomSettle{$x$,$\ell$} picked edge $(x,y)$ is at most $O(\log(n)/4^\ell)$.
+But this might not be true, because although \GenericRandomSettle{$x$,$\ell$} picks an edge uniformly at random from many options, the fact that we condition on $t$ being the \emph{last} random settle before $\tstar$ means that we condition on events \emph{after} time $t$, which can greatly skew the distribution at time $t$.
+Consider, for illustration, the update sequence in the star graph at the beginning of Section~\ref{subsec:modification}: the sequence repeatedly inserts and deletes all edges other than $(v,v')$, so any edge other than $(v,v')$ is unlikely to be the \emph{last} matching edge, since it will soon be deleted.
+To overcome this issue, we now present a more complex analysis that (loosely speaking) bounds the total number of times \GenericRandomSettle{$x$,$\ell$} is called in some critical time period.